Travel Insurance's Frequently Asked Questions

 What do I do if there's an emergency during my trip?

-If something unfortunately happens to you while you're on holiday, we have appointed Emergency Assistance Facilities as our dedicated 24-hour emergency assistance service are available over the phone, on live chat or via email.
-In the case of an emergency you should contact them as soon as you're able.
-To make sure you don't lose it, we advise that you save the number (+44 (0) 203 824 0653) in your phone.
+If something unfortunately happens to you while you're on holiday, we have appointed Emergency Assistance Facilities as our dedicated 24-hour emergency assistance service.
+They are available over the phone, on live chat, or via email.
+In the case of an emergency, you should contact them as soon as you're able on the numbers below (depending on your current location):

 I might be taking part in activities while I'm away, will I be covered to do them?

-We would recommend that you double-check the policy wording to assess what cover pack your activity falls under.
+We would recommend that you double-check the policy wording to assess what level of cover your planned activity falls under.
 If you're taking part in an activity that isn't listed, please feel free to give us a call and see if we can help.

-For more infortmation on the specific category an activity falls under, please check out our sports travel insurance page which provides a detailed list of all sports.
+For more information on the specific cover level an activity falls under, please check out our sports travel insurance page, which provides a detailed list of all sports, including those that aren't covered by us.

 Where can I find my policy documents?

-For more information on the exact wording of your policy, please check out our policy booklets.
+For more information on the exact wording of your policy, please check out our policy documents page.